 The digital output data is presented in offset binary, Gray code, or twos complement format.
 A data output clock (DCO) is provided for each ADC channel to ensure proper latch timing with receiving logic.
-Logic levels of 1.8 V CMOS and 1.8 V LVDS are supported.
+1.8 V CMOS or LVDS output logic levels are supported.
 Output data can also be multiplexed onto a single output bus.

-The AD9608 is available in a 64-lead RoHS-compliant LFCSP and is specified over the industrial temperature range (-40°C to +85°C).
+The AD9628 is available in a 64-lead RoHS-compliant LFCSP and is specified over the industrial temperature range (-40°C to +85°C).

-SPECIFICATIONS

-DC SPECIFICATIONS
+SPECIFICATIONS DC SPECIFICATIONS